 Quantra has been highly appreciated for all the good reasons, including high-quality courses released by them that will support your journey to become a successful algo trader.

 For example, the ‘Mean Reversion Strategies in Python’ which is authored by Dr. E. P. Chan is curated by an expert with a focus exactly on trading with this particular type of trading strategy.

 Some of the free courses available on Quantra are:

-They have two freely available courses available on their website.This course will help you to learn how to make good investment related decisions by acquiring in-depth knowledge of analytical thinking, mathematical derivation, and financial markets.
+- Investments - This course will help you to learn how to make good investment-related decisions by acquiring in-depth knowledge of analytical thinking, mathematical derivation, and financial markets.